American Beauty Cocktail Recipe

 To make this cocktail, you’ll need the following ingredients:

 White Crème De Menthe: This is a liqueur made with mint, sugar, and alcohol.
-We used DeKuyper Crème De Menthe White Liqueur because it has a cool and refreshing taste.
-For a mocktail version of this drink, try Monin Premium Peppermint Syrup in place of the mint liqueur.
+I used DeKuyper Crème De Menthe White Liqueur.

 Rose Petals: These are the loose petals of a flower rose.